JPSGoncalves/sphinx-documentation/jpsg-notes/docs/source/blog/study-projects-stm32mp157.rst

 * Get boot images from diferent media
 * Learn STM32CubeProgrammer tool
 * Create SD card image from scracth
-* Learn how to update only kernel and device tree
+* Learn how to update only kernel and device tree RAM DISK, TFTP, NFS etc

-Time:
+* Learn if is is possible to use SPL as SSBL
+* Try to create a yocto layer customized for that
+* Customize u-boot script for a custom one

+How much time?
-* I want to take one to two months on this.
+* I want to take aroun one to at max two months on this.
-* Start Date: 03/09/2023

 https://wiki.st.com/stm32mpu/wiki/STM32CubeProgrammer